History shows South Jersey only dreams of a white Christmas

 A separate analysis by the National Oceanic and Atmospheric Administration looks at “climate normals” — 30-year periods for about 5,000 weather stations across the lower 48 states.
 Comparing normals for 1981-2010 to normals for 1991-2020 shows more stations are seeing statistical odds for a white Christmas shrink, but the agency cautions against drawing a conclusion about any trend.

+Over a recent span of four days, about 4,500 jackets have been distributed to the Afghan men…

-Denver’s airport station went from 40% chance of Christmas snow from 1981 to 2010 to 34%.
-Chicago, St. Louis, Kansas City, Salt Lake City, Milwaukee, Fort Wayne, Topeka, Des Moines, Akron, Albany, Olympia, Rapid City, and Oklahoma City airports saw drops of three or four percentage points.
+Denver’s airport station went from a 40% chance of Christmas snow from 1981 to 2010 to 34%.
+Chicago, St. Louis, Kansas City, Salt Lake City, Milwaukee, Fort Wayne, Topeka, Des Moines, Akron, Albany, Olympia, Rapid City and Oklahoma City airports saw drops of three or four percentage points.

 The line where there’s at least a 10% chance for a white Christmas moved noticeably north with the new normals, said NOAA climate scientist Imke Durre.
 And the nation’s capital went from 10% to 7%.